Managing campaign evaluation

 To create a campaign evaluation group:

-3. In Description, type a description of the group.
+- In Group description, type a description of the group.

-4. In Evaluation mode, select the mode in which the Rule Engine evaluates the campaigns within the group.
+- In Evaluation mode, select the mode by which the Rule Engine evaluates the campaigns within the group.

 To create a group within a group (subgroup), on the right of the group, click > Create group inside.